Breaking Misguided Beliefs: My Back Pain Story

 Learning to Cope with Panic Attacks

 Last Saturday my husband Dean and I took a drive to visit a grocery store 22 miles from our home.
-I know that may sound crazy to drive so far for groceries, yet grocery shopping has become one of our biggest outlets for external stimulation during COVID-19.
-Dean has a pre-existing condition, so we have been extremely cautious during this pandemic, even as the restrictions have been lifted.
+It may sound crazy to drive so far, grocery shopping has become an outlet for enjoyment during COVID.
+Dean has a pre-existing condition, so we have been extremely cautious during this pandemic.
 Until we both have been vaccinated our joys will continue to come from simple pleasures.
-For the last year one of our vehicles for fun has been exploring quality grocery stores looking for good produce for the plant-based meals that have become the foundation of our diets.

 It was a lovely day, yet it was difficult for me to relax and fully enjoy the ride.
 I was uptight.
 My body and mind were feeling uncomfortably anxious.